ai4mat/iemap-api-docs/docs/getstart_partner.rst

   }'

 .. note::
-  You need repeat the second command for each data file.
+  You need to repeat the second command for each data file.

 Running Example
 --------